svitejs/project-template/README.md

 1. Create a new empty repo on GitHub
 2. Run `npx degit svitejs/project-template my-project` to copy repo locally
 3. In the local repo, run `git init` and `git remote add origin https://github.com/someorg/foo-bar.git` (Change remote git URL accordingly)
-4. Run `pnpm install`
+4. Run `pnpm run setup`
-5. On first run, a [setup-script](scripts/initial-setup.cjs) in preinstall updates template with urls and names of your new repo
+5. On first run, a [setup-script](scripts/initial-setup.cjs) updates the template with urls and names of your new repo, and install dependencies
 6. Commit the changes done by the setup-script
 7. Review project setup
 8. Add an NPM_TOKEN secret in your GitHub repo settings that allows to publish the npm package